kennybli/LostPackageChatbot/README.md

 ## Approach

 ### Design Philosophy
-I designed this chatbot with an AI first approach encouraging users to interact with the automated system while still providing a path to human support when needed.
+I designed this chatbot with a bot-first approach encouraging users to interact with the automated system while still providing a path to human support when needed.

 ### Conversation Flow
 1. **Welcome** → Greet the user